-(1) Up to 3 points (1 point per strategy) for Projects that either implement strategies or programs, or are located in jurisdictions with policies, strategies or programs that currently exist to prevent the displacement of local community residents from the area surrounding the Project.
-Strategies should be selected from this following list:

-Implemented by Applicants or Local Jurisdiction:

-- Just cause eviction or tenant anti-harassment policies - Source of income non-discrimination policies - Affirmative marketing strategies or plans targeting a Disadvantaged Community or Low-Income Community - Residency Preference Plan prioritizing occupancy for Disadvantaged Community or Low-Income Community residents - Providing the sale of discounted transit passes available for low-income individuals who live in the Project Area (not restricted to residents of the AHD). - Required and/or incentives for contributions to local community land trusts - Multi-lingual tenant legal counseling program
+- (1) Up to 3 Points (1 Point per strategy) for Projects that either implement strategies or programs, or are located in jurisdictions with policies, strategies or programs that currently exist to prevent the displacement of local community residents from the area surrounding the Project.
+Strategies should be selected from this following list: - Just cause eviction or tenant anti-harassment policies - Inclusionary zoning ordinances - Density bonus ordinances that expand on state requirements - Job-housing linkage fee - Affordable housing linkage fee - First right of return ordinance - Source of income non-discrimination ordinances - Policies to preserve SRO units and/or mobile home parks - Condominium Conversion Restrictions - Required and/or incentives for contributions to local community land trusts - Land banking programs - Community benefit zoning and/or other land value recapture strategy - Affirmative marketing strategies or plans targeting a Disadvantaged Community or Low-Income Community - Residency Preference Plan prioritizing occupancy for Disadvantaged Community or Low-Income Community residents - Providing the sale of discounted transit passes available for low-income individuals who live in the Project Area (not just for residence of the AHD).

-Implemented by Local Jurisdiction:

-- Inclusionary zoning ordinances - Density bonus ordinances that expand on state requirements - Job-housing linkage fee or affordable housing linkage fee - First right of return ordinance

-- Policies to preserve Single Room Occupancy (SRO) housing or mobile home parks

-- Condominium Conversion Restrictions

-- Land banking programs

-- Community benefit zoning and/or other land value recapture strategy

-- Rent review board and/or mediation

-- Foreclosure assistance

-Strategies under "Implemented by Local Jurisdiction" will only be awarded points if these policies are implemented by the local jurisdiction.

-- (2) Up to 2 points (1 point per strategy) for Projects demonstrating policies, strategies or programs that either currently exist or will be implemented through this Project to prevent the displacement of locally-owned businesses from the area surrounding the Project.
-One point will be given for a policy, strategy, or program that either currently exists or is newly implemented through this Project.
-Two points will be given for two policies, strategies, or programs, either as one currently existing and one newly implemented through this Project, or both newly implemented through this Project.
-Strategies should be selected from this following list: - Implementation of an overlay zone to protect and assist small businesses; - Establishment of a small business advocate office and single point of contact for every small business owner; - Creation and maintenance of a small business alliance; - Increased visibility of the jurisdiction's small business assistance programs; - Formal program to ensure that some fraction of a jurisdiction's purchases of goods and services come from local businesses; - Prioritization of Minority and Women Business Enterprises (MWBE) for public contracting.
+- (2) Up to 2 Points (1 Point per strategy) for Projects demonstrating policies, strategies or programs that either currently exist or will be implemented through this Project to prevent the displacement of locally-owned businesses from the area surrounding the Project.
+Strategies should be selected from this following list: - Implementation of an overlay zone to protect and assist small businesses; - Establishment of a small business advocate office and single point of contact for every small business owner; - Creation and maintenance of a small business alliance; - Increased visibility of the jurisdiction's small business assistance programs: - Formal program to ensure that some fraction of a jurisdiction's purchases of goods and services come from local businesses; - Prioritization of Minority and Women Business Enterprises (MWBE) for public contracting.